Revitalize. Recover. Restore.

 When you become one in God’s heart, you also become one in God’s will.
 And the only way any of us will find true peace and harmony in marriage is to surrender our will to God, and trust him with our future.
 (Evans, Jimmy; Martin, Frank.
 The Right One: How to Successfully Date and Marry the Right Person)

-I offer a marriage counseling package available for $195 monthly.
-Each month you get 3 hours of counseling, no fees for late cancellations, and help via phone or email between sessions.
+I offer a marriage coaching package available for $195 monthly.
+Each month you get 3 hours of coaching, no fees for late cancellations, and help via phone or email between sessions.

 - Lack of emotional and sexual intimacy